How to test Selling Partner API endpoints

 For detailed steps, refer to Generate an LWA Access Token using Postman or Step 1.
 Request a Login with Amazon access token.

-The response returns the LWA access token that you can use to authenticate your SP-API call.
-An LWA access token must be included in calls to all operations except restricted operations, which return Personally Identifiable Information (PII).
-When calling restricted operations, instead of including an LWA access token, you include a Restricted Access Token (RDT).
+The response returns an LWA access token that you can use to authenticate your SP-API call.
+An LWA access token must be included in calls to all operations (except restricted operations) that return Personally Identifiable Information (PII).
+When calling restricted operations, you include a Restricted Access Token (RDT) instead of an LWA access token

 2034